-Radiation therapy.
-The onset of ED following radiation therapy is gradual and usually begins about six months following treatment.
+- Radiation therapy.
+The onset of ED following radiation therapy is gradual and usually begins within 2 to 3 years following treatment.
 Without treatment for erectile dysfunction, ED is usually permanent.

-Hormone therapy.
+- Hormone therapy.
 When hormone therapy is used, ED may occur approximately two to four weeks following the initiation of the therapy and is usually accompanied by a decreased desire for sex.
-Without treatment, the ED is usually permanent.
+Without treatment, the ED may become permanent.

 How Is Erectile Dysfunction Treated Following Prostate Cancer Treatment?

 - Pills, including Cialis, Levitra, Stendra, Staxyn, and Viagra

 - Vacuum constriction device

 Talk to your doctor or a specialist regarding treatment options for ED.